 See carwow’s latest deals on our car deals page.
 Get help picking your next car using our car chooser tool or, to get an idea of how much your new model could cost per month, check out our PCP calculator.
 If you’re on your way to look at a car, check out our guide to what to look for when buying a used car.

 The reasons to buy a used car through carwow are similar to buying new – there’s plenty of choice, the process from start to finish is easy and you could save yourself cash without needing to haggle your own deal.

 The sheer number of dealers signed up to carwow means there’s an endless amount of stock to choose from, increasing your chances of finding the exact make, model, colour and trim you’re looking for.
 With some dealers offering home delivery options, you might not need to visit the dealership at all.

-Every dealer on carwow is aware they’re competing for your business, so prices are certain to be extremely competitive. carwow also lets you see reviews for dealers next to each other meaning you can be sure you’re going to get good service from your chosen dealer.
+Every dealer on carwow is committed to offering their best price upfront, so prices are certain to be extremely competitive. carwow also lets you see reviews for dealers next to each other meaning you can be sure you’re going to get good service from your chosen dealer.

 Buying a used car from a main dealer